 Most people know that Google is an advertising company, specializing in AdWords PPC.
 But, Google is much more than that.

 The search engine is primarily designed to collate data about everything possible and to make it available quickly and easily, no matter what platform the searcher uses

 Download this checklist to optimize your content for Google Knowledge Graph.

-This is the reason why Google is so passionate about mobile users and their searches.
+This is the reason why Google is so passionate about mobile users and their search queries.
 But, this is not a new concern for the search giant – it’s the same objective Google’s held from the very beginning.

 Help Google Build a Knowledge Database

 As a content marketer and blogger, you have a responsibility to make the World wide web as useful as possible.
 How?
 By figuring out exactly what your topic is, who your target audience is and how to connect their searches with the right information.

 As long as you can do that consistently, Google will send you more traffic.
 When your site gets more search users, Google will be better able to extract powerful and accurate data about the users.

 Trust me on this: Google actually needs your web page to rank highly, maybe even more than you need to improve your search performance.